arka-lsik/Verilog_practice/README.md

 26. Write a verilog code for 000 overlapping sequence detector for Mealy machine.
 27. Write a verilog code for 0101 overlapping sequence detector for Mealy machine.
 28. Write a verilog code for 11011 overlapping sequence detector for Mealy machine.
+29. Write a verilog code for bit reversal.